haracejacob/011A/cplusplus_tutorial.md

 # A Basic Console Program by C++ using Caffe2
 There are only few documents which explain how to apply Caffe2 using C++.
-So in this document, I'll introduce the way to make a simplest console program which includes some of headers of Caffe2 sources.
+So in this document, I'll introduce the way to prepare to make a caffe2 program: how to set the properties of the program for Caffe2 using C++, especially VC++ in windows.
 You can approach other tutorials from sample programs which will be introduced in this this document.

 ----
 ## 1. Things you need to prepare